Fentanyl is a Schedule 2 Controlled Substance used widely in America.

 A 7411 can keep use and possession convictions can be kept off your record.
 7411 is a mechanism by which a plea is taken under advisement.
 This means if you plead your case will become non-public.
 Upon successful completion of probation your case will permanently remain non-public.
 7411 is not available for OWI cases.

-Operating While Intoxicated by Fentanyl
+Operating While Intoxicated by Fentanyl in Michigan

 Because fentanyl is a controlled substance, it is against the law to drive while under the influence of Fentanyl.
 It is ok to have Fentanyl in your system and drive – that is not the crime.
 Operating while intoxicated by fentanyl means the fenatnyl significantly effected your ability to drive normally.